tobiipro/prosdk-addons-python/README.md

 calib = ScreenBasedCalibrationValidation(eyetracker, sample_count, timeout_ms)
 ```

 The next step is to enter validation mode.
-Note that this action will lead to the tracker to start collecting gaze data.
+Note that this action will cause the tracker to start collecting gaze data.

 ```
 calib.enter_validation_mode()